 In these cases, the private cloud sounds like a good option, doesn’t it?!

 We believe that the private cloud is here to stay, as it offers so many benefits to so many types of businesses and organizations.
 So what does it take to deploy a Private Cloud?
 Is it expensive?
 Complex?
 It can be.
 But not if you deploy it using a hyper-converged infrastructure.

-A hyper-converged infrastructure like the Syneto ULTRASeries 205 is essentially a Private Cloud in a box: all is ready to use right after deployment.
+A hyper-converged infrastructure is essentially a Private Cloud in a box: all is ready to use right after deployment.
 It can create and run virtual applications as well as file services while keeping them secured and accessible right out of the box.
 Simple!